kailash-manasarovar/statement/docs/personal/egg-theft.md

 - [April 2026 at the Beckett Locke hotel-cum-CIA-HQ](../timeline/2026/april.md#beckett-locke) more egg-theft took place.
 - That would make any potential pregnancies at the four months stage.
+- Being woken up by what sounded like people running down the corridor with a bag of ice cubes is quite interesting, medically.
+- Creating a callous in my hand while sleeping for no reason I can fathom is also marvelously explained.

 ## Bali theft